Josh-Renwick-99/WordSquareChallenge/README.md

 the word after would check if the starting character is 'a' and so on.

-this would need to recursively call itself for every word and every order else theres chance it will miss combinations due to acceptig the first instance that validates the checks.
+this would need to recursively call itself for every word and every order else there's chance it will miss combinations due to acceptig the first instance that validates the checks.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++